twolfson/nightlife/cities/california_san-francisco.md

 - Packed in some spots, free in others
 - Pop music

+## Origin
+- Long line with bottle-service only entry
+    - Did not go in due to this
+- Seemed to be small but with 2 levels

 ## Rickshaw Stop
 - Music venue, not a club
 - Medium dance floor